speakslikechris/technical-writing-portfolio/ExpressVPN Quick Start Guide.md

 Changing your protocol affects how ExpressVPN connects to the internet.
 You can learn more about [how VPN protocols work](https://www.expressvpn.com/what-is-vpn/protocols).
 To change the ExpressVPN protocol on Mac:
-1. Click the hamburger icon `☰`.
+1. Click the hamburger icon.
 ![](https://i.postimg.cc/Qd8nxY1x/SCR-20251024-qrev.jpg)
 2. Choose `Preferences...`.
 3. Select `Protocol` in the navigation tab.
 ![](https://i.postimg.cc/X7czW6GX/SCR-20251024-qrnn.jpg)
 4. Pick from available protocols.
 ![](https://i.postimg.cc/524kNKLV/SCR-20251024-qroq.jpg)
-5. Close the preferences menu to return to ExpressVPN homepage.
+5. Close the preferences menu to return to the ExpressVPN homepage.
 6. Connect to a remote server to use the new protocol.

 ### How to configure ExpressVPN advanced settings